-For chainage 170 m, the results are within expected operational limits, suggesting there is no change in the overall pipeline stress state.
-The calculated maximum longitudinal tensile stress is 77.8 N/mm, which is within the upper bound limit, but above the lower bound limit; this has been apparent since the installation of the gauges and commencement of the monitoring.
-The calculated maximum tensile stress is similar to previous winter months, but below the maximum recorded in February 2011 (91.7 N/mm).
+For chainage 170 m the results are within expected operational limits.
+The calculated bending stress of 58.0 N/mm2 is within 1% of the 2022 bending stress of 57.8 N/mm2, suggesting that the pipeline has not been subjected to any new loading regime within the past 12 months.
+The calculated maximum longitudinal tensile stress is 79.9 N/mm2, which is within the upper bound limit, but above the lower bound limit; this has been apparent since the installation of the gauges and commencement of the monitoring.
+The calculated maximum longitudinal tensile stress is similar to previous winter months, but below the maximum recorded in February 2011 (91.7 N/mm2).